Tinker Tailor Soldier Spy (film): Plot

 Smiley realises that Witchcraft is actually a KGB ruse.
-The four Witchcraft lead officers believe Polyakov is trading sensitive Soviet military and political intelligence for trivial British material.
-In reality, Polyakov is trading false or insignificant intelligence and the mole is using the arrangement to leak substantive British intelligence.
-Smiley informs Lacon and the Minister that the true object of Witchcraft is to lure the CIA into sharing US intelligence, which the mole can then leak to Karla.
+Alleline and his allies believe that Polyakov is giving them invaluable intel from a "high-placed source": Karla.
+In fact, the intel is largely fake or exaggerated, with just enough to make it appear genuine.
+Smiley informs Lacon and the Minister that the true object of Witchcraft is to form a partnership between the Circus and the CIA, enabling the mole to leak both British and American intel.

-To draw out the mole, Smiley and Guillam send Tarr to the Paris Station to cable the Circus.
+To draw out the mole, Smiley instructs Tarr to hold the Paris Station at gunpoint and force them to send a fake cable to the Circus.
 To ensure his compliance, Smiley agrees to Tarr's request to trade the mole for Irina, despite knowing she is dead.
-Smiley and Guillam surprise Esterhase as he leaves the Circus and drive him to an airstrip where they threaten to deport him until he provides the address of the safe house.
+Smiley and Guillam surprise Esterhase as he leaves the Circus and drive him to an airstrip and waiting plane; Esterhase gives them the address to the safe house rather than be deported.
 Smiley and Guillam wait at the safe house for the mole to alert Polyakov that Tarr is about to blow their cover.
 The mole is revealed to be Haydon, and Smiley arrests him at gunpoint.

 The Circus holds Haydon at its training and debriefing facility, Sarratt.
 Smiley informs him he will be traded for British operatives held in the Soviet Union, and agrees to settle several of Haydon's sexual relationships with both women and men.
-Haydon informs him that Karla ordered him to seduce Ann to cloud Smiley's judgement.
+Haydon informs him that Karla ordered him to seduce Ann to cloud Smiley's judgment.
 He also confirms that Prideaux, a long-time friend (and, it is hinted, lover), suspected Haydon was the mole and tipped him off before his Hungary mission.
 Haydon was able to inform Karla and prevent Prideaux from being killed by the KGB.
-Prideaux, however, blames Haydon for allowing his torture.

-Prideaux infiltrates Sarratt with a hunting rifle and shoots his friend in his eye, which forms a bloody teardrop that Prideaux watches from a distance before Haydon collapses.
-Ann returns home, and Smiley returns to the Circus as its chief.
+Blaming Haydon for allowing his torture and seemingly assenting to his execution (by giving an affirming nod at a party), Prideaux infiltrates Sarratt.
+He kills Haydon with a hunting rifle from a distance, shooting him in the cheek and watching as he collapses.
+Ann returns home, Alleline is dismissed from the Circus in disgrace and retires, and Smiley is reinstated and takes up his new post as chief.